Buttigieg calls for stronger railroad safety rules after East Palestine disaster

 Buttigieg wants newer tank cars, better brakes and higher fines

-Buttigieg, who has faced some criticism for not visiting the crash site, says he has stayed away to allow the National Transportation Safety Board take the lead on the investigation of the cause and for emergency management to focus on the immediate response.
+Buttigieg, who has faced some criticism for not visiting the crash site, says he has stayed away to allow the NTSB take the lead on the investigation of the cause and for emergency management to focus on the immediate response.
 He says he hopes to visit the site sometime in the future, but no date has been set.

 Speaking to reporters on Monday evening, Buttigieg said he wants rail companies to speed up their phasing in of sturdier, more puncture-resistant tank cars that carry volatile or toxic substances.
 The DOT mandated the new tank cars be in use and older, weaker ones to be phased out by 2025.
 But Congress delayed that new tank car deadline until 2029.